mcci-catena/MCCI-Catena-PMS7003/README.md

 ## Introduction

-The Plantower PMS7003 sensor is a laser-scatatering-based particle concentration sensor.
+The Plantower PMS7003 sensor is a laser-scattering-based particle concentration sensor.
 It returns two kinds of data:

 - Particle concentrations for 1.0, 2.5 and 10 micron particles, expressed as &mu;g/m^3; and
 - Dust concentrations for 0.3, 0.5, 1.0, 2.5, 5, and 10 micron particles, expressed as count/0.1 L of air.